fedora-copr/debate/user-ssh-builders/README.md

 Much easier option to implement would be generating an unique password for each instance and show it in instructions.
 If users want, they could change the password after logging-in, upload their SSH key, whatever they want.
+We would have to add some `*_private` database table though.

-Personally, I prefer `Option 2 - Passwords`.
+The major problem is that this option would be disapproved for internal Copr by security initiatives.

 ## Security